 Sky Report

-Mars is in Pisces the Fishes.
-The planet moves into Aries the Ram on the 18th.
-On the 1st, Mars rises in the east at 5:00 a.m., PDT, and the sun rises at 6:04 a.m., PDT, one hour four minutes later.
-The planet is 98-percent illuminated and 4.2 arcseconds wide.
-On the 31st, Mars rises in the east-northeast at 4:05 a.m., PDT, and the sun rises at 5:43 a.m., PDT.
-A telescope with a magnification of 200x is needed to see the disk.
+Mars is in Aries the Ram.
+On the 19th the planet enters Taurus the Bull.
+On the 1st, Mars rises in the east-northeast at 4:03 a.m., and the sun rises at 5:43 a.m.
+The planet is 96-percent illuminated and 4.3 arcseconds wide.
+On the 30th, Mars rises in the east-northeast at 3:16 a.m., with a disk 95-percent illuminated and 4.4 arcseconds wide.
+A magnification of over 150x is needed to see the planet’s small disk.

 Jupiter is in Gemini the Twins.
-On the 1st, Jupiter sets in the west-northwest at 12:47 a.m., PDT, and is 36 arcseconds wide.
-On the 31st, the planet sets in the west-northwest at 11:04 p.m., PDT, and is 33 arcseconds wide.
-A telescope capable of magnification 50x will show the Red Spot, and the four bright Galilean moons also can be seen moving back and forth, across and behind Jupiter.
+On the 1st, Jupiter sets in the west-northwest at 11:01 p.m.
+On the 30th, Jupiter sets at 9:28 p.m.
+Jupiter is 33 arcseconds wide.
+A telescope capable of magnification 50x will show the Red Spot, and the four bright Galilean moons can be seen moving back and forth, across and behind Jupiter.

-Saturn is in Cetus the Sea Monster.
-On the 1st, Saturn rises in the east at 4:46 a.m., PDT, and is 16 arcseconds wide.
-On the 31st, the planet rises at 2:56 a.m., PDT.
-The rings and Saturn’s largest moon, Titan, may be seen with a telescope capable of magnification 50x.
+Saturn is in Pisces the Fishes.
+On the 1st, Saturn rises in the east at 2:52 a.m.
+On the 30th, the planet rises at 1:04 a.m.
+Saturn is 17 arcseconds wide.
+The rings and Saturn’s largest moon, Titan, can be seen with a telescope capable of magnification 50x.
+Saturn is about one degree south of Neptune in June.

 Neptune is in Pisces the Fishes.
-On the 1st, Neptune rises in the east at 4:27 a.m., PDT.
-On the 31st, the planet rises in the east at 2:31 a.m., PDT.
-The planet is 2.2 arcseconds wide.
-On the 15th, Neptune is at Right Ascension 0h 15m 34s, declination +0° 14ʹ 22ʺ.
-A telescope with a magnification of 200x is needed to see its disk.
+On the 1st, Neptune rises in the east at 2:27 a.m., and on the 30th, the planet rises at 12:34 a.m.
+On the 15th, Neptune is at Right Ascension 0h 17m 52s and declination of +0° 27ʹ 36ʺ.
+A magnification of 150x or more is needed to see the planet’s 2.3-arcsecond disk.

-The moon is full on the 1st, last quarter on the 9th, new on the 16th, first quarter on the 23rd, and full again on the 31st.
+The moon is at last quarter on the 8th, new moon on the 14th, first quarter on the 21st, and full moon on the 29th.

 SPECIAL EVENTS